rrockfield/java-assigment-for-interview/README.md

 It's possible to use parallelism to process this task (multithread or distributed) if matrix is large enough and therefore worth it.

-Each move could be sent to a thread and collect at the end in the same order as soon as they finish building its String object.
+Each move could be sent to a thread and collect them at the end in the same order as soon as they finish building their String object.

 # What to do it Matrix is too large and provided via files